learn-co-curriculum/dsc-postgrad-sql-bigquery/README.md

 1. For more about Google BigQuery specifically, complete the last two sections of the Kaggle [Advanced SQL](https://www.kaggle.com/learn/advanced-sql) course.
 These should take about 3 hours.
 2. For more practice with challenging queries, complete the problems in [The Best Medium-Hard Data Analyst SQL Interview Questions](https://quip.com/2gwZArKuWk7W).
 These should take about 5 hours.

+## Summary

+You've now completed all SQL content in this track.
+Congrats!